onkaryemul/Weather-App-ReactJs/README.md

 4. Open your browser and visit [http://localhost:3000](http://localhost:3000) to see the weather app website in action.

 5. Now you're ready to explore the Weather App and access up-to-date weather information by searching for a location, and viewing weather details.

+## Contributing

+Contributions are welcome!
+Feel free to open issues or submit pull requests to improve the project.